-Please note: Due to COVID-19 there will be no public tours in June and July (possibly longer depending on developing health regulations).
+Please note: Due to COVID-19 there will be no public tours in June (possibly longer depending on developing health regulations).
 For alternative tour options please contact Rav Simcha Hochbaum directly at +972-52-431-7257 or through email.
 We hope the situation improves and tours will open again soon.

 Every Wednesday (and select other days as per the TOUR CALENDAR ) from Jerusalem at 9:15am-4:30pm*.